 When are we staying up till midnight for Midnights?

-How many songs will be on Midnights?
+How many songs are on Midnights?

-Swift announced Midnights would have 13 tracks, but she didn’t share the names of the actual songs.
+Swift announced Midnights would have 13 tracks, but she didn’t initially share the names of the actual songs.
 Some fans speculated that the names of the songs would be “Track One,” “Track Two,” etc. However, when she posted a TikTok of limited-edition vinyls, parts of the video were blurred to hide the names of the songs.
 If you closer at the blurred tracks, you can see they are way longer than in the mock-up photo.

 She has a history of working with Target for exclusive merch.
 The Reputation era had Swift-themed magazines, and the Lover era had the Lover journals.
 Target announced it’ll be selling special-edition lavender vinyls and CDs; the latter will have three bonus songs: one original song and two remixes (please don’t let this be a “willow” part two).

 At 3 a.m., she announced a surprise new edition of Midnights that includes new bonus tracks.
 Seven previously unannounced songs were added to Midnights (3am Edition).

 What’s the vibe?

 Glad you asked!
 Shortly after the midnight release, Swift provided a helpful summary on Instagram.
 “Midnights is a collage of intensity, highs and lows and ebbs and flows,” she wrote.
 “Life can be dark, starry, cloudy, terrifying, electrifying, hot, cold, romantic or lonely.
 Just like Midnights.
 Which is out now.”